ethanhuangcst/pen.ai/Docs/Authentication/req-login.md

 ## User Story 4

-As a PenAI user, I want to reset my password if I forget it so that I can regain access to my account
+As a Pen user, I want to reset my password if I forget it so that I can regain access to my account

 ### Acceptance Criteria